Common questions about the flu vaccine

 The flu vaccine has an excellent safety record during pregnancy and for unborn babies.
 Read more about pregnancy and immunisation.

 Yes, you can still have the vaccine if you have a mild cold.
 If you only have a head cold with a runny nose or sniffles without a high fever, it's okay to have the vaccination.
-However, if you are very unwell with a fever, wait until you're better.
-If in doubt, check with your doctor, nurse or pharmacist.
+However, if you're very unwell with a fever, wait until you're better.
+If in doubt, check with your healthcare provider or call the Vaccination Healthline on 0800 28 29 26.

 Any after-effects from the vaccine are usually mild and last 1 to 2 days.
 They may include: